12mmk/AI40A_group3_project_CodeExam/README.md

 # CodeExam

-> A browser-based coding learning and assessment platform for programming education.
+> A browser-based sandbox environment for students to use for programming exams.

 CodeExam is a web-based platform designed to bring **learning, coding practice, assignments, community interaction, and programming exams** into one place.